 Since 1965, the Accrediting Commission of Career Schools and Colleges (ACCSC) has been at the forefront of establishing and advancing quality education at postsecondary schools and colleges.
 Learn More about Accrediting Commission of Career Schools and Colleges (ACCSC)...

-The Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA), includes many disclosures and reporting requirements of colleges like Alaska Career College which participate in Title IV programs.
-A disclosure requirement is information that the college is required to distribute or make available to students (and sometimes employees).
-A reporting requirement is information submitted to the U.S Department of Education, the state of Alaska, the ACC accrediting commission ACCSC, or other agencies.
+The Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA), includes many disclosure and reporting requirements of colleges like Alaska Career College which participate in title IV programs.
+A disclosure requirement is information that the c ollege is required to distribute or make available to students (and sometimes employees).
+A reporting requirement is information submitted to the U.S Department of Education, state of Alaska, the ACC accrediting commission ACCSC or other agencies.
 Disclosure and reporting requirements sometimes overlap.

 NA* No graduates during this reporting period

 **Program is no longer offered at Alaska Career College.

 ***Graduates unavailable for placement include the following categories: death, incarceration, active military service, or the onset of a medical condition that prevents employment.

 ****Therapeutic Massage Specialist Licensure Examination Pass Rate 92%